Players

 More Rake is Better: Daniel Negreanu Poker Controversy

 For the best part of his career, Negreanu was considered to be the voice of the players.
-His role at PokerStars, as well as his general fame, have put him in the position where he could be a positive influence on the game on multiple levels.
+His role at PokerStars, as well as his general fame, has put him in the position where he could be a positive influence on the game on multiple levels.

+However, in the aftermath of Black Friday and PokerStars being bought by a large company, things started to change.
+The room that used to be all about the players gradually shifted its focus, making many controversial decisions along the way.
 First, they decided to do away with their VIP program late in 2015, which was a huge hit for many of the hardest-working players who played hundreds of thousands of hands to acquire the Supernova Elite status and reap the benefits the next year.

+Many accused him of being a “sellout” who was defending a big company that was signing his paychecks.
 Doug Polk came after Negreanu pretty hard, calling him out on his YouTube channel and making fun of his statements.
-It resulted in the two developing a rather tense relationship that culminated in an epic grudge match in 2019 and 2020.
+It resulted in the two developing a rather tense relationship that culminated in an epic, high-stakes heads-up grudge match spanning late 2020 and early 2021 (which Polk won).

 Starting a New Chapter: Parting Ways with PokerStars

-Daniel saw this as a positive.
-Although it was a big change, he shared he was happy that he was now free to share his views and opinions without being accused of doing it for the money.
-This marked a new stage in the Daniel Negreanu poker journey.
+In 2019, the contract between Daniel Negreanu and PokerStars came to an end.
+Officially, it was an amicable split.
+Daniel saw this as a positive, sharing he was happy that he was now free to share his views and opinions without being accused of doing it for the money.

 What Comes Next for “Kid Poker?”